 What is the Devil's Garden Colt Challenge?

-California 4-H and FFA youth have the opportunity to take home and train a Devil’s Garden Wild Horse weanling.
-The weanlings are 4-6 months at pick up.
+California 4-H and FFA youth have the opportunity to take home and train a Devil’s Garden Wild Horse.
+This year, weanlings and yearlings will be available.
+All horses were gathered in September and October 2022 and there is a limited number of horses available.
 Youth trainers are given a 6 month training period with additionally check in challenges, and then culminates in a live horse show where participants can show their horses progress through various show classes.
 Although the program is called the “colt” challenge, mares and geldings are available.

 What are the Devil’s Garden Wild Horses?

 The Devil’s Garden wild horses live on a high volcanic plateau in Modoc County in northeastern California.
 Today’s population is descended from the working horses of local farms and ranches, and cavalry mounts from the area.
 However, their current population is 5-10 times the appropriate management level of 206-402 horses.
 As with any other overpopulated species, this abundance of horses has led to a negative impact on the ecosystem through riparian habitat damage, annual grass conversion, and jeopardizes the rural economy.
 The U.S. Forest Service has gathered horses starting in 2016 to provide wild horses for adoption and sale to the general public.
 For more information check out the U.S Forest Service page on the Devil's Garden at https://www.fs.usda.gov/detail/modoc/specialplaces/?cid=stelprdb5313078 .

 When is the Colt Challenge?

 The Colt Challenge will be held in June 2023, exact date is still to be determined.
 Below is a general timeline of events although subject to change as we work with our partners.

 10/3 Applications Open